 Written by Chad Murray on December 8, 2016

-You don’t need a chimney sweep every day of the year, or even every year for some people.
+You don’t call a chimney sweep Dallas, Texas every day of the year, or even every year for some people.
 However, there are those times that you should call one in whether you saw them yesterday or you’ve never enlisted the services of one before.
 Here are those moments in life when you shouldn’t push back making that call to bring in a pro chimney sweep.

 #1: You’ve Never Used Your Chimney